SleipnirGroup/Choreo/docs/usage/editing-paths.md

 ## Generating

 You can create paths by chaining waypoints together.
 Check out [Controls & Shortcuts](./controls-shortcuts.md) for advanced controls.
 Once you have at least two waypoints, then you can generate a path.
-You can cancel the path generation by clicking the red X once it has started.
+You can cancel the path generation by pressing control + clicking the red X once it has started.

 If there is an error generating a path, check to make sure your waypoints can physically work.